-Massage therapists in South Carolina earn an annual mean salary between $17,450 and $49,690 on average, depending on location and specialization according to the U.S. Bureau of Labor Statistics.
+Massage therapists in South Carolina earn an annual mean salary of $36,740 on average, depending on location and specialization according to the U.S. Bureau of Labor Statistics.
 These salary numbers are calculated without adding in tips.

 You may dream of working at a spa, resort, in the medical field or on a cruise ship.
 Some massage therapists open their own businesses and practice in their homes or the homes of their clients.
 Others are employed in the professional offices of other health care providers, hospitals, rehabilitation centers or medical spas.
 The massage therapy industry is growing in popularity.
 The best job opportunities are in large cities or in spa and resort destinations.